Japan manufacturing mood turns negative, dims outlook - poll

 In a sign that rebuilding in the tsunami-hit areas is underpinning domestic demand, sentiment among non-manufacturers improved for the second straight month, according to the monthly poll, which is highly correlated with the Bank of Japan's quarterly tankan survey due out December 15.

-But manufacturers at the heart of Japan's export-reliant economy are struggling to cope with the yen's prolonged strength, global slowdown, slump in demand for electronics products and Thai floods.
+But manufacturers at the heart of Japan's export-reliant economy are struggling to cope with the yen's prolonged strength, a global slowdown, a slump in demand for electronics products and floods in Thailand.

+The poll suggests that the BOJ's closely watched tankan is likely to show worsening of big manufacturer sentiment, keeping the central bank under pressure to ease again although further easing may not be needed anytime soon, analysts said.

 "Orders from within and outside Japan are declining due to the worsening of the European and U.S. economies as well as monetary tightening in China," one machinery firm said in the survey.